presnick/ProgramsInformationPeople/_sources/UsingRESTAPIs/cachingResponses.rst

             return response.text

-Now, the only problem with the code above is that the cache will disappear at the end of the execution of the python program.
+Now, the only problem with the code above is that the cache will disappear at the end of the execution of the python program in which we invoke ``get_with_caching``.
 In order to preserve the cache between between multiple invocations of our program, we will dump that dictionary to a file and reload from that file.

 The python module ``pickle`` makes it easy to save the dictionary (or any other python object) in a file.
 (If you're interested, you can read more about it in the formal Python documentation `here<https://docs.python.org/2/library/pickle.html>`_.)